 We may also collect details of phone numbers used to call us and the date, time and duration of any calls.
-Please note that we may record calls to or from us for quality and training purposes.
+Please note that we may record calls to or from in line with the section on Telephone Recording.

 Where your information relates to a contract, it is kept for a period of up to 7 years after your account is closed to enable us to deal with any enquiries or claims and as required for tax purposes.
 Any contract information is kept for reference purposes in our archive for as long as our business purpose requires.